The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Italy: Maria Gabriella Landers and Brian Dore of CIU Travel.

 In Florence, most museums are open on Sundays and closed on Mondays (as are many shops and restaurants), so if you are planning a day of rest, Monday may be the better choice.
 Drive past the final ring of suburbs surrounding Florence, then walk from the Dominican Convent of San Domenico up the slope to quiet Fiesole, perched on a hilltop overlooking Florence five miles away.

-Though the hands-down best months to visit Florence are April, September, and October (given the mild temperatures and moderate crowds), we do love a good festival.
-And Florence’s best festival—La Festa di San Giovanni, or the Feast Day of Saint John, its patron saint—falls in the hot and crowded month of June.
+The hands-down best months to visit Florence are April, September, and October (given the mild temperatures and moderate crowds).
+Florence’s best festival—La Festa di San Giovanni, or the Feast Day of Saint John, its patron saint—falls in the hot and crowded month of June.
 Processions in Renaissance costumes, complete with drum and flag corps; a rousing match of calcio storico (picture rugby with kickboxing allowed); and a spectacular fireworks display over the Arno River all make this an unforgettable time to visit—if you can bear it.

 Summer in Florence can be miserable: The city is ringed with hills, which trap heat and humidity in the valley.
 Locals escape as often as they can from June through August, and museums and other sights are not well air-conditioned.

 Try snapping this Renaissance capital from the middle of the Arno, as you’re rowed on the placid water under the Ponte Vecchio and past the pastel palazzi lining the riverbanks.
-I Renaioli, Florence’s rowing association, offers boat trips down the Arno, and we love to organize evening trips so you can capture the golden-tinged city at sunset.
+I Renaioli, Florence’s rowing association, offers boat trips down the Arno; ask Maria and Brian to organize an evening trip so you can capture the golden-tinged city at sunset.

 Florence has an astounding number of museums and monuments that merit a visit.
 They do not, however, merit wasting precious time (hours, in high season) waiting in line to enter.
 Purchase your tickets for the main museums and sights (including the Uffizi and Accademia) online before your trip.
 You will pay a small surcharge, but it is well worth it.

 Though most Florentines (especially those who work in tourism) speak English, you may get tripped up on the odd untranslated menu or sign.
-We love World Lens, an app that translates printed words from one language into another using your smartphone’s camera.
+World Lens translates printed words from one language into another using your smartphone’s camera.

 Italians don’t tip in restaurants.
-Yes, we know you’ve read that there is a standard 10 percent.
+You may have read that there is a standard 10 percent.
 Or that the bill is rounded up.
 Or that you are expected to leave a little something.
 This is bunk.
 Italians don’t tip in restaurants.
 (Italian staff are paid a living wage and/or are members of the owner’s family.)
 You can tip, if you really want to.
 Or if you feel the service was extraordinary.
-Or if you simply don’t trust us.
 Go ahead.
 But Italians don’t.

 Opera glasses are fantastic for getting three times closer to that Giotto fresco in the church, hunting up a signature on that mystery painting in the palazzo, or getting a good look at a detail in that Botticelli in the museum.
 They are chic, discreet, easy to pack, and won’t upset the guards.